webapibook/HttpProgrammingModel/README.md

 HttpProgrammingModel
 ====================

-Examples for the new .NET HTTP programming model (System.Net.Http)
+Examples and facts for the new .NET HTTP programming model (System.Net.Http)